njl/progcom/README.md

 an email from the sequence `user{0-24}@example.com`, and a password of `abc123`.
 `user0@example.com` is an administrator.

+To turn on Thunderdome, `echo 1 > dev-config/THUNDERDOME`.

 Understanding The PyCon Talk Review Process
 ------------